 Animal Ordinance Changes:

-The following changes to the animal control ordinance go into effect July 1, 2019.
+The following changes to the animal control ordinance go into effect on July 1, 2019.

 Animals must be provided sufficient wholesome food, clean water, proper shelter and protection from the weather.
-Shelter must be free of accumulated waste and debris.
+The shelter must be free of accumulated waste and debris.

 Tethering of pets is restricted to 2 hours within a 12-hour period of animals over 6 months of age and who are of good health.

-Tether must be connected to the animal with a buckle type collar or a body harness made of nylon or leather not less than one (1) inch in width and one (1) inch greater than the animals neck or torso.
+The tether must be connected to the animal with a buckle-type collar or a body harness made of nylon or leather not less than one (1) inch in width and one (1) inch greater than the animal's neck or torso.

 The tether may not be made of chain and made of material that prevents tangles.

-Tether must be a minimum of 12 feet in length and contain a swivel type termination at both ends.
+The tether must be a minimum of 12 feet in length and contain a swivel-type termination at both ends.

 Only a cable and trolley system may be used.
 Pulley, running line or trolley system must be a minimum of 15 feet and no more than 7 feet off of the ground.